 Some people may find it difficult to believe, but mattress size matters.
 It matters a lot.
 According to The Sleep Council, you should “think big – larger beds are more comfortable.
 Being disturbed by a sleeping partner is one of the most common complaints.
 With a larger bed you are less likely to disturb one another.”
-This guide will help you find the right mattress sizes to fit your needs.
+This Mattress Size Guide will help you find the right mattress size to fit your needs.

 Twin mattresses are 38 inches wide and generally 74 inches in length.
 They are the smallest standard mattresses on the market.
 Daybeds and bunk beds for children are excellent choices for twin mattresses.

 College students living in dorms or first apartments need the additional length of a full six inches that twin XL mattresses provide.
 The width remains the same on these mattresses though they are 80 inches in length..

 Full mattresses are sometimes referred to as double mattresses or standard mattresses.
 They are typically 53 inches wide and 74 inches long.
 These versatile mattresses make an excellent choice for teens, guest rooms, and first homes.
 However, they do not necessarily make a good choice to share with a partner.
 According to The Better Sleep Council, “Buying a too-small mattress is one of the biggest mistakes new bed-buyers can make.”
 They go on to say that couples sleeping on a full mattress have the sleeping space a baby’s crib provides.

 These mattresses are a much better fit for two adults.
 The queen mattress is the most widely used bed in the U.S. They are 60 inches wide and 80 inches long.
 The other benefit is that queen mattresses are common so it’s easy to find a wide range of bedding options.
 Guest rooms and small master bedrooms are perfectly suitable locations for queen mattresses.